 Martha J. Bailey, an associate professor of economics at the University of Michigan, told me that the War on Poverty has cost $15 trillion and that the number of poor in America has dwindled by 4 percentage points – to 15 percent – since 1964.
 She added, however, that any complete assessment of the War on Poverty must recognize the tremendous, life-enhancing value of many of its programs, including Medicare, Medicaid, Head Start, VISTA, Job Corps, federal financial aid to school districts and expanded food stamp offerings.

 In the wake of the release of the Shriver Report, there likely will be considerable debate about whether its proposals stand any real chance of success in an era far removed from the time when Johnson launched his War on Poverty.

 There are, of course, great hurdles in Shriver’s way.
 Her own report depicts the enormity of the challenge.
-Here are some impediments touched on in its pages:• “The fully government-funded public high school diploma has been replaced by the much more costly college degree as a passport to the middle class.”
-This observation rings painfully true – underlining how an attempted climb upward into the middle class becomes all the steeper for those on the bottom.
+Here are some impediments touched on in its pages:

 There is no benefit I have found, though, from dwelling on darkness.

 Stanford sociology professor David Grusky, who is director of the university’s Center on Poverty and Inequality, told me: “Often we rule out things as politically impossible and in so doing they of course become impossible.
 Sometimes I don’t like a discussion about what is politically feasible because it takes off the table things that might be possible.